BadWolf22/JavaRock/README.md

 # AndroidJavaRock
 Hosting scripts and whatnot to ease the setup and use of GeyserMC and Phantom on **Android** only.
-(Please switch to branch Apple-Only for iOS information)
+(Please switch to branch iOS-Only for iOS information)

 ## Basic Setup